The Fletcher-Sinclair Mansion. Image via Ukrainian Institute.

 Each individual piece reflects an aspect of the conflict, the costliest on European soil since the Second World War.
 The Brain of War, for instance, an oversized and paint-spattered grenade studded with cameras, emphasizes the insidious role of propaganda and surveillance while evoking the ready mades of Marcel Duchamp and the New York Dadaists.

-At the far end of the cavernous second-floor ballroom, loomed The Face of War, a seven-foot portrait of Vladimir Putin that captures the autocrat’s dour likeness with uncanny accuracy using only spent bullet casings.
+At the far end of the cavernous second-floor ballroom looms The Face of War, a seven-foot portrait of Vladimir Putin that captures the autocrat’s dour likeness with uncanny accuracy using only spent bullet casings.
 As the color and direction of the lighting changes, the expression shifts with it as if to underscore the essentially human cause of this and every conflict.

 “The Face of War” Image via Ukrainian Institute.

 The shifting iridescent light also bathed the sizeable crowd that turned out on a frigid Thursday evening in golden, purple and crimson hues.
-The exhibition lighting mingled with the soft glow of the grand chandeliers and wall sconces also beautifully highlighted the century-old interior of the Fletcher-Sinclair Mansion, most of it original and painstakingly maintained over the past decades.
+The exhibition lighting mingled with the soft glow of the grand chandeliers and wall sconces served to highlight the century-old interior of the Fletcher-Sinclair Mansion, most of it original and painstakingly maintained over the past decades.

 Marchenko and Green’s artwork certainly garnered heaps of well-deserved praise, but the old French Gothic manor was itself worthy of the crowd.
 Wonderfully ornate banisters and hand-carved molding abut burnished floors of dark hardwood and parquet.
 Though only a small tranche of the building was open to visitors for the exhibition, it served as an ideal venue.